 If this is completely unavoidable then requests should be made to the Principal in advance, before booking the holiday.
-Leave of absence request forms are available from Reception.
+Leave of absence request forms are available from our office.

 The Principal is the only person who can give permission for leave of absence during term time.
 The Education Regulations 2006 make clear that Headteachers may not grant any leave of absence during term time unless there are exceptional circumstances.

 Where the Principal decides that authorisation cannot be given but the absence occurs, a Penalty Notice will be issued in line with the Oldham Code of Conduct.

 Parents can be issued a Fixed Penalty Notice by the Local Authority for their child’s non-attendance.
 The penalty is £60 per child, per parent and this rises to £120 if not paid after 21 days but within 28 days.
 Each Local Authority should publish a ‘Code of Conduct’ for Fixed Penalty Notices.

 The Principal decides if they wish to fine unauthorised absences from school by issuing a Fixed Penalty Notice.
 The Principal then requests by a referral to the Local Authority to issue a fixed Penalty Notice on his or her behalf.

 There is no right of appeal against a Fixed Penalty Notice.
 If this is not paid, the Local Authority can proceed to prosecution or withdraw the notice.
 The Local Authority can also prosecute parents for non-attendance without issuing a Fixed Penalty Notice.
 Only the Local Authority can prosecute parents and they must fund all associated costs.
 Local authorities must conduct its investigations in line with the Police and Criminal Evidence Act 1984 (PACE).